Templates

 ...

-If you have specific meta tags when you show Entries that belong to a Category, you can copy the following code:
+For specific meta tags when displaying posts from a category, copy the following code:

 {% assign category_name = category_path | split: '/' | last | capitalize %}